Evolution and Psychology Research

 In 1986, a 26 year-old woman called "Karen" was admitted into St Augustine's Psychiatric Hospital as a result of a lifetime of abuse.
 She was expected to remain there for the rest of her life.
 Results from researching the archeotrauma eventually enabled Karen to return to society, albeit with ongoing support.

 See The Biggin Street Incident, Dover, UK (part of the Dover Blog):

 "Behaviour born of an inner darkness does not like the light of day"

-The objective of any civil action would not be to "punish" the barmaid but to draw attention to her "inner world" and the Clear and Present Danger it represents for human beings of all ages: publicity would be the goal.
+The objective of any civil action would not be to "punish" the cleaner but to draw attention to her "inner world" and the Clear and Present Danger it represents for human beings of all ages: publicity would be the goal.

-Move your mouse cursor over the image to get an indication of what the barmaid's victims - young and old alike - see whenever her corrupted archeotrauma is triggered (image may momentarily disappear when the overlay is loaded for the first time):
+Move your mouse cursor over the image to get an indication of what the cleaner's victims - young and old alike - see whenever her corrupted archeotrauma is triggered (image may momentarily disappear when the overlay is loaded for the first time):

 For two reasons it is none of those things:

 1) There's no such thing as a free lunch

 Imagine a pint glass half full of beer in which the glass represents the cleaner's brain and the beer her repressed psychological history.
 The empty upper half of the glass represents her mind but it should not be inferred that repression lies "below" consciousness.